Biography

 Sohrab Pournazeri

 Sohrab was born in 1983 to the musical family of Pournazeris.
-His father Kaykhosro Pournazeri is one of Iran’s most influential musicologists, and his brother Tahmoures has engendered a new movement in Iranian music through his performances and compositions.
+His father Kaykhosro Pournazeri is one of Iran’s most influential composer, and his brother Tahmoures has engendered a new movement in Iranian music through his performances and compositions.

 Sohrab has followed in the footsteps of his musical family, yet has achieved distinct and idiosyncratic techniques that have rendered his method of playing into something entirely unprecedented.
 He also pursues vocalizing and composing with the same unique approach, and has been able to steer the distinct Pournazeri musical form (with its emphasis on passion, emotion, and inventiveness) towards new horizons.